What is NFC? The Tap-to-Connect Tech You’re Already Using

 Advantages of NFC

 • It’s safe: NFC creates a secure communication channel and uses data encryption because it sends information from your device to another, i.e., a card reader.
-It also means that you are less likely to lose your debit or credit card by juggling more attempts to choose the right one for your point-of-sale payment.
+It also means you are less likely to lose your debit or credit card by juggling more attempts to choose the right one for your point-of-sale payment.

 Disadvantages of NFC Technology